soumik1987/asset_data/README.md

 token_address is passed a query param.
 So that we can add multiple other filters if needed.

 This service fetches data for only uniswap.
-Other dex data can be added as well. to do that. need to create a separate file in the services dir has to be added.
+Other dex data can be added as well.
+We create a separate file in the services dir.
 If we need to fetch any other data from Uniswap, we can extend the current file.

 ** The ApiKey shall come from the secrets file.